timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

 </procedure>

-## Create a continuous aggregate on JOINed tables
+## Create a continuous aggregate with a JOIN

-In TimescaleDB 2.9 and later, with PostgreSQL 13 or later, you can create a continuous aggregate from a query that uses a `JOIN`.
+In TimescaleDB 2.9 and later, with PostgreSQL 13 or later, you can create a continuous aggregate with a query that also includes a `JOIN`.
 For example:

 ```sql
 CREATE MATERIALIZED VIEW conditions_summary_daily_3